JulianKnodt/julianknodt.github.io/intersections.md

 though(maybe thin lines for cylinders or something).

-As for computational efficiency, it would appear we need to do at least 3 matrix-vector multiplies and then 3 more vector-vector products in order to compute a, b, and c.
-If you consider this expensive, we're still in luck.
+As for computational efficiency, it would appear we need to do at least 3 matrix-vector multiplies and then 3 more vector-vector dot products in order to compute a, b, and c.
+If you consider this expensive, we're still in luck(I found computing the matrix-vector products to be somewhat expensive).
 Looking at the structure of `Q = I - kvv^T`, taking k = 1 to be a special case for cones, we notice that `Q^T = Q`, From this alone, we determine that we can diagonalize the matrix into `Q = V^T S V` for some diagonal matrix D and some orthogonal matrix V. From this we can see that